SAP-samples/btp-azure-opensap/Week2/Unit1/README.md

 ![Microsoft SharePoint](./images/mss_0280.png)

 5.4 To rename the newly created document to e.g. **welcome.docx**, select your document click "Rename" in the toolbar.
-Alternatively you can select your document and do a right-click.
+Alternatively, you can select your document and do a right-click.

 ![Microsoft SharePoint](./images/mss_0290.png)